Syntomic cohomology and regulators for varieties over p-adic fields: Preliminaries

 \subsection{Comparison of spectral sequences}

-The purpose of this subsection is to prove a derived category theorem (Theorem \ref{speccomp}) that we will use later to relate the syntomic descent spectral sequence with the \'etale Hochschild-Serre spectral sequence (cf. Theorem \ref{stHS}).
+The purpose of this subsection is to prove a derived category theorem (Theorem \ref{speccomp}) that will be used later to relate the syntomic descent spectral sequence with the \'etale Hochschild-Serre spectral sequence (cf. Theorem \ref{stHS}).
 Let $D$ be a triangulated category and $H : D \to A$ a cohomological functor to an abelian category $A$.
 A finite collection of adjacent exact triangles (a ``Postnikov system" in the language of \cite [IV.2, Ex.
 2]{GM})

 gives rise to an exact couple

 The induced filtration on the abutment is given by

 \begin{remark} In the special case when $A$ is the heart of a non-degenerate $t$-structure $(D^{\leq n}, D^{\geq n})$ on $D$ and $H = \tau_{\leq 0} \tau_{\geq 0}$, the following conditions are equivalent: